Lademadera Coffee Table by Gandiablasco

 Designed by Francesco Meda and David Quincoces

-It is an outdoor piece of furniture that integrates easily into any environment and in combination with the other tables from the same collection it allows you to create games of volumes by superimposing their different heights.
+This collection of outdoor tables integrates easily into any environment and in combination with the other tables from this collection it allows you to create games of volumes by superimposing their different heights.

 Low – 940mm Diameter x 230mmH